 Asana’s paid plans come with Forms, Rules, and Milestones in addition to all the typical project management fixings (tasks, projects, messages, and activity logs).
 Projects can be summarized with overviews or briefs, and tasks can be checked off over the mobile app, available on iOS and Android.

-It's got a nice, uncluttered feel to the interface and isn't as intimidating as some people find ClickUp's endless list of features.
-Asana still scored highly for workflow creation (4.3/5) thanks to a better automation builder than many of its competitors offer, including ClickUp.
-If you opt for the cheaper plans you'll have to make do with preset automations, but custom automations can be used to streamline workflows on Asana's Business and Enterprise plans.
+It’s got a nice, uncluttered feel to the interface and isn’t as intimidating as some people find ClickUp’s endless list of features.
+Asana still scored highly for workflow creation in our tests thanks to a better automation builder than many of its competitors offer, including ClickUp.

-Users will also get advanced integrations that can connect commonly used software including Salesforce, Adobe Creative Cloud, and Tableau.
+Users will also get advanced integrations that can connect commonly used software, including Salesforce, Adobe Creative Cloud, and Tableau.

 See how Asana matches up against Basecamp in our comparison guide